stuyspec/stuyspec-rewrite/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+The page hot reloads as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/articles](http://localhost:3000/api/articles).
 This endpoint can be edited in `pages/api/articles/index.ts`.